-- 2 eggs = 1 tbsp white vinegar and 1 tbsp water + 1 tsp baking powder. (stir well – use when cake calls for more than one egg)
+- 2 eggs = 1 tablespoon white vinegar and 1 tablespoon water + 1 teaspoon baking powder. (stir well – use when cake calls for more than one egg)

 - 1 egg = 1/4 cup vegetable oil (cookies)

-- 1 egg = 1 tbsp cornstarch + tbsp water (cookies)
+- 1 egg = 1 tablespoon cornstarch + tablespoon water (cookies)

 Lots of dairy products can be substituted cup for cup and will not alter the recipe.
 A few need some tweaks, though.